Wondering what do you pack for London and UK in general?

 This is no easy task since we’re talking about a place where you can get sunshine, rain, wind, sleet and even snow, all in a single day!

-Yes that has happened here a few times before, and will happen again, which is why the weather is so unpredictable.
+Yes that has happened on occasion here, and will happen again, which is why the weather is so unpredictable.

 As someone born and bred in the UK, I’m all too familiar with this strangeness and know full-well what you need to wear to be prepared for the ever-changing weather.

 For tourists – it can be daunting trying to make sure you’ve packed everything you absolutely need without going over the luggage limit, and you don’t want to miss anything important out.

 Table of Contents

 So, what’s the secret?
 Pack for the season you visit – if it’s winter, make sure you bring the warm essentials like a winter coat, gloves, scarf, hat etc. For the summer – bring shorts, dress, and a light jacket.

 And for spring and autumn (fall) – just layer up, bring a waterproof jacket.
 There are more items you need for each season and I’ll go through it all in this packing guide, so you won’t have to worry!